A heart murmur is a sound made by blood moving through the chambers

 hear with the stethoscope.
 These conditions require close monitoring and may

-Rakesh K. Pai, MD, FACC - Cardiology, Electrophysiology & Martin J. Gabica, MD - Family Medicine & George Philippides, MD - Cardiology & E. Gregory Thompson, MD - Internal Medicine
+Rakesh K. Pai, MD, FACC - Cardiology, Electrophysiology & Martin J. Gabica, MD - Family Medicine & Ethan A. Halm, MD, MPH - Internal Medicine

 The Health Encyclopedia contains general health information.
 Not all treatments or services described are covered benefits for Kaiser Permanente members or offered as services by Kaiser Permanente.
 For a list of covered benefits, please refer to your Evidence of Coverage or Summary Plan Description.
 For recommended treatments, please consult with your health care provider.